Who We Are

 COSCA was created in 1977 by a joint powers agreement between the City of Thousand Oaks and the Conejo Recreation and Park District, in order to coordinate land use planning and policy decisions, and facilitate open space acquisition, management, and conservation according to the goals identified in the City’s General Plan.

-There are nearly 15,250 acres of protected open space within Thousand Oaks' city limits and planning area.
+There are 15,250 acres of protected open space within Thousand Oaks' city limits and planning area.
 COSCA currently owns and/or manages approximately 12,400 acres of that open space and maintains more than 150 miles of trails.
 COSCA's staff includes two full-time administrative staff and six rangers.

 COSCA is governed by a Board of Directors comprised of two members of the CRPD Board of Directors, two members of the City Council, and one appointed member of the public.